jasone/sqlive/docs/docs.md

 ## Diffing

-Wait for changes is fine, but the problem is that the changes are "pushed" to the user.
+Waiting for changes is fine, but the problem is that the changes are "pushed" to the user.
 Sometimes, we will need to operate the other way around: the user will want to "pull" changes, by asking periodically what has changed since the last time around.